besaleli/personal-website/docs/blog/posts/llm_semiotics.md

 Our understanding of ourselves and the world around us has been anything but linear.
 There's no guarantee that future civilization is going to be as technologically advanced as us.
 Cataclysmic events hit humanity all the time, but we don't even need an asteroid or ice age to regress ourselves into a dark period.
 LLMs may not survive – but if they did, wouldn't you appreciate a warning?
 As if we'd even listen to it.

-### Sidenote: Göbekli Tepe

-Göbekli Tepe is an ancient site located in Southeastern Turkey.
-It's the ruins of some millennia-old structure that was used for something.
-A lot of Netflix shows seem to think that "something" was fertility rituals or some other profound religious tradition.

-This seems plausible, but it also seems equally plausible that it was just an event space used for parties.
-Kind of like how in 10,000 years, archaeologists will unearth the ruins of Berghain, Basement, and Bassiani, and make all sorts of educated guesses about the kinds of spiritual practices the very devout attendants did there.

 ## Conclusion

+Throughout the proposal, appeal to rational thought is consistently used as a last resort.
+The plans rely on images of people screaming.
+Mysterious giant spikes that render a piece of land inhospitable.
+Environments engineered to evoke fear.
+Is that how our society works?
+At a certain point, intellect becomes useless and we rely on more primitive signals for our own safety?
+Where's the line?

 Maybe the authors of the Sandia report were overthinking it.
-A lot of pushback it received had to do with whether we should even be making signs – maybe we should just bury the nuclear waste in the most forgettable location possible and hope for the best.
+Maybe there's no good way to shoot a message into the future and hope it's understood on the other side.
+A lot of pushback the project received had to do with whether we should even be making signs – maybe we should just bury the nuclear waste in the most forgettable location possible and hope for the best.
 Maybe I'm overthinking it too.
+Maybe LLMs won't be that difficult to understand without trusty Medium tutorials.
 Maybe it's Maybelline.

 The comparison between nuclear waste and LLMs is deeply flawed.
 One is physically deadly, the other's danger relies on human stupidity.
 But both are snapshots of our civilization's capabilities and values, frozen in time for future discovery.
 I'd like to think we'd try to make that discovery useful.

-And despite how outlandish and unlikely the scenarios I enumerated are, they are all entirely theoretically possible.
-If you count religion as a human invention, all of them have happened before at some point in our history.

-That said, I don't want to discount the precautions we've taken.
-LLMs are now trained to spit out "As an I model, I can't..." whenever it's likely they can't/shouldn't do something.
-Maybe one day we'll get it to work consistently.

-I don't feel like putting together any sort of meaningful or substantial conclusion, so I'll conclude with one more interesting observation from the Sandia report.
-It's worth noting that throughout the proposal, appeal to rational thought is consistently used as a last resort.
-The plans rely on images of people screaming.
-Mysterious giant spikes that render a piece of land inhospitable.
-Environments engineered to evoke fear.
-Is that how our society works?
-At a certain point, intellect becomes useless and we rely on more primitive signals for our own safety?
-Where's the line?

 [1] ["Investigation of Radiation Safety Pictogram Recognition in Daily Life"](https://pmc.ncbi.nlm.nih.gov/articles/PMC7926466/)